SesameSesame

 Co-authored-by: Sesame <agent@sesame.works>

-To disable this, set GIT_INCLUDE_CO_AUTHORED_BY=false or toggle it off in the admin settings.
+To disable this, set GIT_INCLUDE_CO_AUTHORED_BY=false or toggle it off in Settings → General.

 On this page